JohnCoene/chirp/docs/quick-start.md

 chirp::chirp() # launch
 ```

+Note that the app may not launch dependeing on whether you have used rtweet in the past, if it does not go to the [Configure section](#configure) to understand why.

 ## Install

 Chirp is written in [R](https://www.r-project.org/), the programming language must thus be installed on your machine.
 Once installed follow the instructions below to setup a working Chirp platform on your local machine.